Mount Rainier Puget Sound North Seattle Washington in the United States

 • Price: Check price here!

-We’d spent days walking Seattle’s streets and hitting the major sights, but it was surprisingly hard to get a clear, panoramic view of the city.
-That’s why we took this small-group harbor cruise around Elliott Bay.
-In just one hour, we saw the skyline, mountains, and working waterfront from a whole new angle, all without fighting crowds or traffic.
+You might spend days walking Seattle’s streets and checking off the big sights, but it’s still surprisingly difficult to get a full, panoramic view of the city.
+That’s why this small-group harbor cruise around Elliott Bay is the perfect solution!
+In just an hour, you get the skyline, mountains, and working waterfront from a completely different angle, without having to fight crowds or traffic.

-We grabbed drinks, found a sunny spot on the upper deck, and let the salty breeze and skyline unfold around us.
-It was the kind of calm you don’t expect in the middle of a busy city.
-We also did the First to Board upgrade, which was worth it for skipping the line, getting the best seats, and 15% off drinks.
+Grab a drink, find a sunny spot on the upper deck, and just let the salty breeze and skyline unfold around you.
+It’s the kind of calm you don’t expect in the middle of a busy city.
+If you go for the first-to-board upgrade, you’ll get to skip the line, snag better seats, and get a little discount on drinks, too.

-The commentary was lively and packed with interesting bits of Seattle history, from the story behind Harbor Island’s massive shipping operations to the original piers along the historic waterfront.
+The onboard commentary keeps things interesting, with fun Seattle history mixed in, from the story behind Harbor Island’s massive shipping operations to the original piers along the historic waterfront.

-Along the way, we spotted Pike Place Market perched above the waterfront, the Seattle Great Wheel spinning near the piers, and both stadiums—T-Mobile Park and Lumen Field—standing out like Seattle’s sports temples just beyond the city’s edge.
+As you cruise, you’ll spot Pike Place Market perched above the water, the Seattle Great Wheel turning near the docks, and both T-Mobile Park and Lumen Field standing out like Seattle’s sports temples just beyond the city’s edge.

 Why We Book Tours with Viator